Translate

 shader.setUniform2f('offset', 0.1, 0.3);

 The GLSL code no longer compiles because we can't add a vec3 and a vec2.
-One possible fix is to call the vec3 constructor explicitly and add the components together manually with scalar addition:
+We can bridge between these incompatible types by calling the vec3 constructor explicitly and add the components together manually with scalar addition:

 // Through 3-component constructor.